diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Physical Constraints

-_Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._
+_Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example, material, shape, size or weight._

 1. The program needs to be able to answer in the fastest time possible
 2. The program should be compiled to improve the speed of the answer.